ENCCS/julia-for-hpc/content/multithreading.rst

 Exercises
 ---------

-.. exercise:: Multithreading HeatEquation.jl
+.. exercise:: Multithreading the Laplace function

-   Consider the double for loop in the ``evolve!`` function.
+   Consider the double for loop in the ``lap2d!`` function.
    Can it safely be threaded, i.e. is there any risk of race conditions?